totalimmersion/com.somfy.tahoma/README.md

 * Added support for Velux IO blinds.

 #### 1.2.1
-* Fixed an issue that would prohibt TaHoma scenarios to be used.
+* Fixed an issue that would prohibit TaHoma scenarios to be used.
 * Fixed an issue where the temperature of the Thermis wouldn’t be processed anymore.
 * Fixed an issue where the settings screen would not be visible.
 * Fixed an issue where flow triggers wouldn't trigger.